dataduke/jekyll-wikibox/box/wikibox/_posts/2013-04-19-wikibox-requirements.md

 - Keep advantages of cli and alfred usability of old system based on M. Douglas system.
 - in cooperate images and file attachments but not depend on them
 - avoid the pain points of enterprise wikis (confluence, sharepoint, docuwiki etc.)
+- save resources and keep the production code as small as possible (suckless software)

 # Foundation